brewst001/domains/README.md

 so this post was copied from https://docs.pi-hole.net/guides/unbound/ in the event it is unlisted/removed. this will be updated in response to any pihole version changes as people i personnaly know depend on these instructions.
+I have recently modified this using terminology others may find helpful when being instructed on how DNS works.

 additionally. reason you should use DoT and not DoH for your DNSSEC: https://www.zdnet.com/article/dns-over-https-causes-more-problems-than-it-solves-experts-say/